mrbende/RNAprep/README.md

 This is the ultimate result, a vector of FPKM expression values for the sample, matched with Ensembl gene IDs.
 For instructions on appending this vector to a pre-existing Gene Expression Matrix (GEM), continue on!

 **5. Downloading and Processing Tissue Data**
+This [study](https://www.nature.com/articles/sdata201861) published the initial method for combining GTEx and TCGA data by a common processing method.
+The overview of this method is pictured below.